-- Start implementation of the Solid Waste Master plan. - Start design work for Cell 6 at Short Mountain Landfill.
+- Start implementation of the Solid Waste Master plan.
+Scheduled to go to board for approval prior to July 1, 2019. - Start design work for Cell 6 at Short Mountain Landfill.
 This includes planning for the wetland mitigation, construction process, and closure of Cell 5. - Complete the initial site analysis work for a new transfer station to replace the Glenwood Transfer Station.